Online OTA Associate Curriculum

 *If taken at another college, these courses must have been completed no more than five years prior to the start of the OTA Professional Sequence.

 St. Kate’s welcomes students with prior college experience.
-Contact your admission advisor to find out how your previous college credits may transfer in to meet LAS course requirements.
-Courses taken at other colleges may not be used to satisfy the CORE 1000W requirement.
-After first enrolling at St. Kate’s, however, you should plan on taking all remaining LAS courses at St. Kate’s.
+If you have completed a previous bachelor’s or A.A. degree from a regionally accredited institution prior to enrollment at St. Catherine University, you are exempt from the LIFE core curriculum requirement.
+If you have completed an A.A.S. or have taken courses without completing a degree, you should contact your admission advisor to find out how your previous college credits may transfer in to meet the general education core requirements.
+After first enrolling at St. Kate’s, however, you should plan on taking all remaining LIFE courses at St. Kate’s.

 Phase 2: OTA Professional Course Sequence